ietf-wg-acme/acme/draft-ietf-acme-acme.md

 oldKey (required, JWK):
 : The JWK representation of the old key.

-The client then encapsulates the key-change object in an "inner" JWS, signed with the requested new account key.
+The client then encapsulates the keyChange object in an "inner" JWS, signed with the requested new account key.
 This "inner" JWS becomes the payload for the "outer" JWS that is the body of the ACME request.